centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                              :ref:`flap detection logic <flapping_detection>` will use for this service.
-Valid options are a combination of one or more of the following: o = OK states, w = WARNING states, c = CRITICAL states, u = UNKNOWN states. retain_status_information    This directive is used to determine whether or not status-related information about the service is retained across program restarts.
-This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`
+Valid options are a combination of one or more of the following: o = OK states, w = WARNING states, c = CRITICAL states, u = UNKNOWN states. notification_interval        This directive is used to define the number of "time units" to wait before re-notifying a contact that this service is still in a non-OK state.
-                             directive.
-Value: 0 = disable status information retention, 1 = enable status information retention. retain_nonstatus_information This directive is used to determine whether or not non-status information about the service is retained across program restarts.
-This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`
-                             directive.
-Value: 0 = disable non-status information retention, 1 = enable non-status information retention. notification_interval        This directive is used to define the number of "time units" to wait before re-notifying a contact that this service is still in a non-OK state.
 Unless you've changed the :ref:`interval_length <main_cfg_opt_timing_interval_length>`